khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_5.md

-# The weakness of the narrations condemning recitation behind the Imam
+# Weakness of narrations condemning recitation behind the Imam

 \chaptermark{The narrations condemning recitation behind the Imam}